 It's important that you pre-coat your floor, using one forward and back pass.
 While, making sure the wood flooring is completely coated.
 This will help you put an even quantity of floor finish across the surface.

-Repeat both process for edging and mop applicator.
+Repeat both processes for edging and mop applicator.
 Work towards the exit area.
-Open any windows necessary to allow unwanted fumes out, during the process of applying your wood floor sealer, allow the wood sealer to dry 1-2 hrs or overnight.
+Open any windows necessary to allow unwanted fumes out, during the process of applying your wood floor sealer, allow the wood sealer to dry 1-2 hr or overnight.

 Apply a coat of natural wood sealer to help protect your wood floor.
 When you're choosing a wood floor sealer, invest in a high quality finish.
 This will save you money, from having to refinish your wood floors to often.